 The next step was easy: I needed to craft a product that would help my readers understand what REALLY was important with Pinterest marketing.
 My insider contacts at Pinterest were more than happy to help me out.

-And – ta-dah – the Smart Pinterest SEO e-book was born.
+And – ta-dah – the popular Smart Pinterest SEO e-book was born.

 Overnight, my $2/sale commission became $48/sale.

 With your own products, you get to keep 100% of the revenue.
 You control the price, the marketing, everything!

 Also, you can gather feedback directly from your customers and improve your product continuously.
 Make sure you pay attention to what they say.
 Their feedback can be a goldmine for further product ideas.

 As long as you know how to attract the right visitors to your sales page, you can make money blogging and take your business to a whole new level!

 My tips for making money with your blog

 Every blog is different, and what works for my blogs isn’t necessarily the best way to make money blogging for you.